19peytonsmith/19peytonsmith/README.md

 ## Hi! :wave:

-My name is Peyton, I'm an FSU Computer Engineering graduate with a passion for software development.
-My current area of interest lies in full-stack app development with hands-on work experience using Ruby on Rails, and I'm committed to continuously learning and mastering new technologies along the way!
+An FSU Computer Engineering graduate passionate about full-stack development.
+I have hands-on experience with .NET and Ruby on Rails, building scalable web apps and CI/CD pipelines.
+I'm driven by clean code, strong UX, and continuous learning across the software stack.

 ### Languages